Welsh cuisine: Beverages

+Beer

 Wine and beer, especially of the home-made varieties, were central to socialising in Wales, as they were in England.
 This remained the case even when tea gained popularity in England, supplanting home-made alcohol.
 Beer is now the national drink of Wales, although Welsh beers never gained the status of other British beers, such as stout or English ales.
 This was in part due to the breweries keeping promotion of their products to a minimum so as not to upset the temperance movement in Wales.

 The temperance movement remained a strong influence though, and when new breweries were set up, the outcry led to the Welsh Sunday Closing Act in 1881, an act that forced the closure of public houses in Wales on a Sunday.
 Wales' passion for beer remained; the Wrexham Lager Beer Company opened in 1881, as the first lager producer in Britain.
 The Felinfoel Brewery made a deal with the local tin works and became the first brewery in Europe to put beer in cans.

+Viticulture

+It is thought that Welsh viticulture dates back to the Roman Warm Period and Welsh antiquarians wrote that wine production was a feature of Wales in the Middle Ages.
+The first commercially viable vineyard in the UK was established in the spring of 1875 by the Marquess of Bute at Castell Coch.
+Bute was passionate about the medieval period, and instructed his head gardener, Andrew Pettigrew to establish three acres of vines on the southern slopes of the castle grounds.
+The first harvest did not take place until 1877 and yielded just 40 gallons.
+However, the first wine produced in Britain since the Middle Ages attracted great attention in the British press and the operation was expanded over two separate sites in 1893, producing 12,000 bottles a year.
+The Vineyard remained in operation until the First World War.

+Home produced wine did not become a feature of Welsh cuisine until the 1970s, when modern vineyards began to be planted in south Wales.
+By 2005 Wales had 20 vineyards, producing annually 100,000 bottles of primarily white wines.
+According to the Wine Standards Board, by September 2015, there were 22 operational vineyards in Wales.